Who am I?

-My proudest achievement is that for the last three years of my teaching, all of my A level students have gone on to study a degree in Computer Science at Universities all over the country, from Oxford and Cambridge, To Warwick, Durham and Imperial College London.
-I became a teacher to inspire students at all ages to take up Computer Science, and to see 100% of my A level students doing just that, well I couldn't ask for anything better!
+My proudest achievement is that for the last three years of my teaching, all of my A level students went on to study a degree in Computer Science at Universities all over the country, from Cambridge, to Warwick, Durham and Imperial College London.
+I became a teacher to inspire students at all ages to take up Computer Science and to see 100% of my A level students doing just that, I couldn't ask for anything better!

 What am I doing now?

 My specialties include providing face to face learning support in A Level Computer Science, Biology and Level 3 BTEC IT and Engineering for students at The Henley College in Henley-On-Thames as well as providing online support to students all over the country

 I also specialise in providing 1:1 GCSE Maths Tuition for students looking to retake their GCSE exams.

 I also run HeadStart courses for students who are new to programming, exam revision sessions and all day workshops at The Henley College specifically for A level Computer Science and BTEC Level 3 IT.
 These courses are also available to students in the Reading area.